 - You have a fever.

-- You feel very full and cannot burp or vomit (throw up).
+- You feel very full and cannot burp or vomit.

-- You have pain that does not decrease or go away after taking your medicine.
+- You have pain that does not decrease even after you take medicine.

 - Your bowel movements are black, bloody, or tarry-looking.